Curvature

 FEEDBACK BEHAVIOUR

 When the external side chain input is selected (EXT), the side chain path takes the external signal directly without any feedback.
-In normal internal operation, the side chain path is determined by the feedback button on the main page (∞).
+In normal internal operation, the detector path is determined by the FF and FB buttons.
 When FB is selected, not only is the feedback permitted/engaged on the main output, but Curvature also uses the main output signal for the side chain input, regardless of the position of the feedback knob on the expert page.
 This is feed-back compression which is more wild and interesting sounding than modern feed-forward compression.

 HIDDEN CONTROLS